The sneakers eyelets do not contain nickel but are made of metal we didn't source ourselves.

 VEJA is an LLC; the 2 founders are the sole shareholders.

-In terms of governance, we have chosen to remain organized in a way that may seem old-fashioned for a growing company, since we believe democracy can become diluted under the pressures of capitalism: thus, bringing outside investors into VEJA's capital could risk undermining the project's integrity.
+In terms of governance, we have chosen to maintain an organizational structure that may seem old-fashion for a growing company.
+However, we believe that democracy can be diluted under the pressures of capitalism; therefore, bringing external investors into VEJA’s capital could jeopardize the integrity of the project.

 At VEJA, we mainly use maritime transport to send our sneakers from Brazil to our logistic warehouses.
 Occasionally, we turn to air shipping.